Skip to main content

 Degree Requirements

-• Completion of 30 graduate credit hours with an overall GPA of 3.0.
+• Completion of 30 graduate credit hours with an overall GPA of 3.0

-• Coursework must include 12 credit hours in core courses, a minimum of 12 credit hours from the areas of concentration and 6 technical elective credit hours (e.g., in another area of specialization or in math).
+• Coursework must include 12 credit hours in core courses, a minimum of 12 credit hours in the area(s) of specialization, and 6 technical elective credit hours (e.g., in another area of specialization or in math).

 • A minimum of three courses are required to qualify for a concentration in one of three areas: materials science in nanoengineering, nanoelectronics and nanophotonics, and biomedical sciences in nanoengineering.

-• No thesis or on-campus residency required.
+• No thesis or on-campus residency is required.

 • A six-year time limit for completion is required.